microsoft/superbenchmark/docs/user-tutorial/data-diagnosis.md

 True if the current rule is not used alone to filter the defective machine, but will be used by other subsequent rules.
 False(default) if this rule is used to label the defective machine directly.

-#### `upper_criteria`

-The criteria used for multiple rules and multiple metrics, which indicate how to use combined results of multiple rules and multiple metrics to label the defective machine.
-The format should be a lambda function supported by Python.
-If not set, by default, any metric violates the criteria will be labeled.

 #### `function`

 The function used for this rule.

-2 types of rules are supported currently:
+3 types of rules are supported currently:

 - `variance`: the rule is to check if the variance between raw data and baseline violates the criteria. variance = (raw data - criteria) / criteria